Sarnav07/Nexus.AI/README.md

 2. **Test AI Agents:** Chat with the orchestrator at http://localhost:3001/api/chat
 3. **Review Contracts:** Run `forge test` to see all 61 tests pass
 4. **Check Transactions:** Verify on-chain activity on X Layer Testnet explorer

+OR REFER TO THE ATTACHED LIVE DEMO LINK

+---

 ### What Makes Nexus.AI Stand Out